-15-year-old burglar allegedly led deputies on chase through Prairieville; teen & adult arrested
+15-year-old allegedly led deputies on chase after burglary; teen & adult arrested

 Latest Weather Blog

-15-year-old burglar allegedly led deputies on chase through Prairieville; teen & adult arrested
+15-year-old allegedly led deputies on chase after burglary; teen & adult arrested

-PRAIRIEVILLE - A teenage burglary suspect and his 27-year-old accomplice allegedly led sheriff's deputies on a pursuit after the two were spotted burglarizing a vehicle in an Ascension neighborhood.
+PRAIRIEVILLE - A teenage suspect and his adult accomplice allegedly led sheriff's deputies on a pursuit after the two were spotted burglarizing a vehicle in an Ascension neighborhood overnight.

 The Ascension Parish Sheriff's Office said the situation unfolded after the burglary was reported on Blue Ridge Drive in Prairieville.
 The two suspects fled the area before deputies arrived, but were spotted driving a vehicle a short while later.